Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 ## In-scope

-The problem can be manifested whenever we do operations against Iot Hub.
+- The problem can be manifested whenever we do operations against Iot Hub on behalf of edge devices.
 These can be:
   - Twin reads
   - Twin writes (updates/deletes)
   - D2C messages
   - C2D messages

-These operations can be performed on behalf of a device/sensor or a concentrator/station.
-However since a concentrator can be connected to at most 1 LNS, there is no ping-pong happening with operations on stations.

-The ping-pong occurs only if we use the DeviceClient - not if we use the registry manager (as the Function does).

-The Network Server does the following things that are relevant with regards to IoT Hub connections.
-Changes required are indicated with ⭕ and open questions with ❔

-- ~~During server startup, checks the certificate thumbprints against the twin (twin read) when LnsServerPfxPath. (is this~~ ~~actually enabled in the code now❔) This twin is not the twin of the device but of the station and~~ ~~a station can connect only to a single LNS so it should not result in a connection ping-pong.
-Also server startup happens once (under normal operation).~~
-- Once the server is up:
-  - Discovery endpoint: no twin reading/writing or C2D/D2C message ✔
+- Roaming edge devices (that potentially lose connectivity to an LNS) are in scope.

+### Connections opened on behalf of edge devices

 - Data message endpoints:
-    - version -potentially get primary key from the Function (uses the registry manager), perform a station twin write (version) then a station twin read ✔
-    - join - station twin read (for the region), DeviceGetter.GetDevice Function (uses registry manager), UpdateAfterJoinAsync writes on the device twin ⭕
+  - join: the DeviceGetter.GetDevice Function is used to detect and drop duplicates
-    - data - station twin read (for the region), BeginDeviceClientConnectionActivity already creates a deviceclient ⭕, if device resets we update the twin, then call the bundler..
+  - data: BeginDeviceClientConnectionActivity already creates a deviceclient
-  - CUPS updateInfo endpoint: station read twin (for CUPS property), then calls the Function RunFetchConcentratorFirmware/Credentials for the station ✔

-❔ Can we assume that if we lose the race on the first problematic operation against IoT Hub we should abandon all further operations?

-Yes, assuming we choose the right threshold.
+- Device creation LoraDeviceFactory.CreateAndRegisterAsync
+  - if LoRaDevice is not in Cache, creates a DeviceClient.
+Happens in MessageDispatcher.DispatchLoraDataMessage that is called before the message flows above
+  - class C send downstream (why is that not a problem? can it not get the connection of an upstream message)❔

+Version, LNS discovery and CUPS update endpoints are not affected.

+### Background tasks

+- LoRaDeviceCache refresh in the background: every 10 minutes we are checking for devices that need refreshing (those that were not refreshed in the last 2 days).
+Refreshing a device calls BeginDeviceClientConnectionActivity that opens a connection

 ## Possible solutions

-We need to ensure that only a single LNS has an active connection for a device at a given time among both the Join and Upstream data endpoint.

 ### Delayed processing of messages from losing LNSs

 The main idea here is to delay the processing of future messages for all gateways *besides* the winning one.
 This should give enough time to that chosen LNS to process the message and keep the active connection to Iot Hub.
 The Function is already the single point where data messages get deduplicated before being sent upstream.
-What is changing here is the way we react to the response from the Function.

 #### Example scenario in main data message flow